This is a discontinued trail camera. You can find current Moultrie Game Cameras Here.

 Q: Will this trail camera trigger on small animals (birds, rodents, etc.)?

-A: Trail cameras detect on a combination of heat and movement, so, yes, small mammals will trigger the camera.
+A: The Moultrie A30 detects on a combination of heat and movement, so, yes, small mammals will trigger the camera.
 However, if you are going after smaller warm-blooded mammals, we recommend getting the camera closer to your target.
 For best performance, place the camera in an area that would enable picture detection from 3 - 20 ft.

-Q: Can animals see the infrared flash on this camera?
+Q: Can animals see the infrared flash on the A-30?

 Read Reviews From All the Game and Trail Cameras